Bread80/Amstrad-CPC-BASIC-Source/README.md

 Either way we'll find ourselves in Execution.asm.

 At this point it's worth describing the execution process.
 The code in Execution.asm executes 'statements'.
 Statements are things you can have at the start of a line and which do useful things on their own.
 Things like PRINT, LIST and POKE.
 Contrast that with 'functions' such as PEEK, ROUND and CHR$.
-While functions may have useful side effects on their own they're more ususally used to return some kind of data.
+While functions may have useful side effects on their own they're more usually used to return some kind of data.
 As such they form part of an 'expression'.
 An equation is a kind of mathematical formula which can contain constants, operators ('+', '<>', 'AND' etc) and function calls.
 And expressions can also use parenthesis to indicate the correct sequence of evaluation.

 So a statement such as
 LIST 100,1000